kvmaker/youdao/README.md

 youdao
 ======

-a font end of youdao translate for emacs
+a front end of youdao translate for emacs